 ERT might have lost another battle, but the information war is far from over.
 The storming of the headquarters resulted in the unprecedented sight of a news bulletin being filmed on the street, with riot police as a backdrop.
 I imagine this was set up through sheer defiance and what must have been MacGyveresque technical creativity.
 While I have no way of predicting what this will lead to, I can’t shake the certainty that the government overplayed their hand this time.
 They brought down ERT, but only time will show whether ERT will bring down the government.
 All I know is that, for the first time in ages, I’m almost allowing myself to feel hope.

-Some last interesting facts to consider:
+Some final items to consider:

 – The timing of this latest move happening to coincide with ERT’s promise to cover the upcoming Greek EU Presidency is something that I’m sure had no bearing on the decision.